db-ux-design-system/core-web/docs/how-to-develop-a-component.md

     </db-my-awesome-component>
     ```

     3. You cannot use multiple slots with the same name.
-In other frameworks you can use the `<Slot name="bla">` multiple times like this `<div class="my-awesome-component"><Slot name="bla"><Slot name="bla"></div>` but in angular only the last one would be shown in the DOM.
+In other frameworks you can use the `<Slot name="bla">` multiple times like this `<div class="my-awesome-component"><Slot name="bla"><Slot name="bla"></div>` but in Angular only the last one would be shown in the DOM.
 As a workaround you have to create a `Directive`.
 We automate this via the `packages/components/scripts/post-build/components.js` as an example look at the `header` to see how it works.

 ## Test Frameworks with Showcases